pleaseai/docs/apps/docs/content/index.md

 ---
-title: Welcome to PleaseAI Docs
+title: Welcome to Docs Please
 description: A documentation layer using shadcn-vue and Nuxt Content
 ---

-# PleaseAI Docs
+# Docs Please

 A modern documentation system built with **shadcn-vue** and **Nuxt Content**.